Delta CEO foresees 'renaissance' of U.S. business travel

-(Reuters) - Delta Air Lines Chief Executive Ed Bastian predicted on Thursday a boom in business travel as corporate America emerges from the coronavirus pandemic and businesses reopen.
+Delta Air Lines (DAL.N) Chief Executive Ed Bastian predicted on Thursday a boom in business travel as corporate America emerges from the coronavirus pandemic and businesses reopen.

 "I think there's going to be a renaissance of business travel in our country, not just for the airlines, I think in general," Bastian said at a Bernstein virtual conference.